DenisBiryukov91/zenoh-go/README.md

 After building the examples, you can run them from the `bin` directory.

-### Run All Examples

-To run all the examples, you can manually execute each binary located in the `bin` directory.

 ### Run a Specific Example

 To run a specific example, navigate to the `bin` directory and execute the binary.
 For example, to run the `z_pub` example: